TudorBo/Bucharest-Court-Trial-Management-System/README.md

 ### Footnote

-The content of this project is purely fictional, written in Romanian and is not meant to be used in a real court trial management system and.
+The content of this project is purely fictional, written in Romanian and is not meant to be used in a real court trial management system.
 This is a project made for educational purposes only.